Alodia: Origins

-The name Alodia might be of considerable antiquity, perhaps appearing first as Alut on a Kushite stela from the late 4th century BC.
-It appeared again as Alwa on a list of Kushite towns by the Roman author Pliny the Elder (1st century AD), said to be located south of Meroe.
-Another town named Alwa is mentioned in a 4th-century Aksumite inscription, this time located near the confluence of the Nile and the Atbara rivers.
+The name Alodia might be of considerable antiquity, perhaps appearing first as Alut on the Kushite stela of king Nastasen from the late 4th century BC.
+It appeared again as Alwa on a list of Kushite towns by the Roman author Pliny the Elder (1st century AD), said to be located south of Meroë.
+Another town named Alwa is mentioned in a 4th-century Aksumite inscription on the Ezana Stone, with the location of the town near the confluence of the Nile and the Atbara rivers.

-By the early 4th century the kingdom of Kush, which used to control much of Sudan's riverbanks, was in decline, and Nubians (speakers of Nubian languages) began to settle in the Nile Valley.
+By the early 4th century the Kingdom of Kush, which used to control much of Sudan's riverbanks, was in decline, and Nubians (speakers of Nubian languages) began to settle in the Nile Valley.
 They originally lived west of the Nile, but changes in the climate forced them eastward, resulting in conflicts with Kush from at least the 1st-century BC.
 In the mid-4th century the Nubians occupied most of the area once controlled by Kush, while it was limited to the northern reaches of the Butana.
 An Aksumite inscription mentions how the warlike Nubians also threatened the borders of the Aksumite kingdom north of the Tekeze River, resulting in an Aksumite expedition.
 It describes a Nubian defeat by Aksumite forces and a subsequent march to the confluence of the Nile and Atbara.
 There the Aksumites plundered several Kushite towns, including Alwa.

-Archaeological evidence suggests the kingdom of Kush ceased to exist in the middle of the 4th century.
+Archaeological evidence suggests the Kingdom of Kush ceased to exist in the middle of the 4th century.
 It is not known whether the Aksumite expeditions played a direct role in its fall.
 It seems likely that the Aksumite presence in Nubia was short-lived.
-Eventually, the region saw the development of regional centres whose ruling elites were buried in large tumuli.
+Eventually, the region saw the development of regional centers whose ruling elites were buried in large tumuli.
 Such tumuli, within what would become Alodia, are known from El-Hobagi, Jebel Qisi and perhaps Jebel Aulia.
 The excavated tumuli of El-Hobagi are known to date to the late 4th century, and contained an assortment of weaponry imitating Kushite royal funerary rituals.
-Meanwhile, many Kushite temples and settlements, including the former capital Meroe, seem to have been largely abandoned.
+Meanwhile, many Kushite temples and settlements, including the former capital Meroë, seem to have been largely abandoned.
 The Kushites themselves were absorbed into the Nubians and their language was replaced by Nubian.

-How the kingdom of Alodia came into being is unknown.
+How the Kingdom of Alodia came into being is unknown.
 Its formation was completed by the mid-6th century, when it is said to have existed alongside the other Nubian kingdoms of Nobadia and Makuria in the north.
 Soba, which by the 6th century had developed into a major urban center, served as its capital.
-In 569 the kingdom of Alodia was mentioned for the first time, being described by John of Ephesus as a kingdom on the cusp of Christianization.
+In 569 the Kingdom of Alodia was mentioned for the first time, being described by John of Ephesus as a kingdom on the cusp of Christianization.
 Independently of John of Ephesus, the kingdom's existence is also verified by a late 6th century Greek document from Byzantine Egypt, describing the sale of an Alodian slave girl.